rcook/isopy/docs/commands/wrap.md

 ## `wrap` command

-_Generate environment wrapper in bin directory for script_
+_Generates environment wrapper in bin directory for script_